shiftcode/dynamo-easy/README.md

  - `npm run commit`: Commit using conventional commit style ([husky](https://github.com/typicode/husky) will tell you to use it if you haven't :wink:)

 ## Automatic releases
-Use the npm comand `npm run commit`, which is a convenient way to create conventional commits.
+Use the npm comand `npm run commity`, which is a convenient way to create conventional commits.
 Those messages are used to run [semantic releases](https://github.com/semantic-release/semantic-release), which publishes our code automatically on github and npm, plus generates automatically a changelog.
 This setup is highly influenced by [Kent C. Dodds course on egghead.io](https://egghead.io/courses/how-to-write-an-open-source-javascript-library)

 ## Git Hooks